 Overview of the position

-Reporting to the MCA Director, the Director, Finance & Corporate Services is one of a team of four supporting the leadership of MCA and the shaping of its future.
+Reporting to the MCA Director, the Director, Finance and Corporate Services is one of a team of four supporting the leadership of MCA and the shaping of its future.
 This role supports the Director in the development of strategy and policy, while taking the lead on planning, budgeting and performance management.
-They will provide a number of specialist corporate services to the whole of MCA, while also being the champion for business excellence and efficiency across the organisation.
+They will provide a number of specialist corporate services to the whole of the MCA, while also being the champion for business excellence and efficiency across the organisation.
 The role will also oversee company secretarial duties for the Museum of Contemporary Art Limited while supporting the Director in other ongoing aspects of corporate governance and compliance.
-Finally, the Director, Finance & Corporate Services will take the lead internally on any future capital developments, as needed.
+Finally, the Director, Finance and Corporate Services will take the lead internally on any future capital developments, as needed.

 Tasks and responsibilities of the position

-• Supporting the Director in the development of strategy and policy to guide the future direction of MCA
+• Supporting the Director in the development of strategy and policy to guide the future direction of MCA.

-• Devising, maintaining and leading processes that support budget setting and financial management across the operation
+• Devising, maintaining and leading processes that support budget setting and financial management across the operation.

-• Overseeing human resource planning, management and change
+• Overseeing human resource planning, management and change.

-• Overseeing knowledge management and the provision of information technology services
+• Overseeing knowledge management and the provision of information technology services.

-• Overseeing the delivery of building services, including to the off-site art storage facility
+• Overseeing the delivery of building services, including to the off-site art storage facility.

-• Ensuring that the MCA’s physical, people and information assets are effectively managed
+• Ensuring that the MCA’s physical, people and information assets are effectively managed.

-• Overseeing the provision of company secretarial responsibilities to Museum of Contemporary Art Limited
+• Overseeing the provision of company secretarial responsibilities to Museum of Contemporary Art Limited.

-• Managing relationships with, and meeting the acquittal requirements of, key funding bodies and government stakeholders, including Create NSW and the Australia Council
+• Managing relationships with, and meeting the acquittal requirements of, key funding bodies and government stakeholders, including Create NSW and the Australia Council.

-• Managing other key institutional stakeholders who impact on the operations of MCA, including Property NSW, Sydney Ports and MCA’s building tenants
+• Managing other key institutional stakeholders who impact on the operations of MCA, including Place Management NSW, Sydney Ports and MCA’s building tenants.

-• Providing internal leadership and coordination of any future capital developments, as needed
+• Providing internal leadership and coordination of any future capital developments, as needed.

-• Management of the corporate services budgets and eight direct reports
+• Management of the corporate services budgets and eight direct reports.

 Key selection criteria